LionelDraghi/bbt/README.md

 And bbt is reading only specifics line in the file, meaning that the rest of the file is yours : you can give as much context as you want, using almost all Markdown possibilities (with very few limitations), and even Markdown extensions.
 If you haven't yet experienced how easy it is to create graphics with a simple text description using [Mermaid](https://mermaid.js.org/intro/), give it a try.

+This is a fundamental difference with [Markdown with Gherkin](https://github.com/cucumber/gherkin/blob/main/MARKDOWN_WITH_GHERKIN.md#markdown-with-gherkin) : MDG files must use the `.feature.md` extension to prevent regular `.md` files from being parsed by Gherkin.
+For bbt, there is no difference, and the objective is to limit as little as possible the burden on behavior description file creation.
+It is bbt job to pickup in those files the lines that are identified as the script.

 **Tests results** are generated when running `bbt`, by just using the `-o` option (--output).
 It's also a Markdown file.
 The tests results file mainly contains... the tests results :-).
 (It could be handy to add also a few information like the date or platform.
-Not sure this is is needed, but feel free to say what could fit for you [here](https://github.com/LionelDraghi/bbt/discussions)).
+Not sure this is is needed, but feel free to say what could fit for you [in bbt discussions](https://github.com/LionelDraghi/bbt/discussions)).
 Each result has a link to the matching scenario file : if a test fail, just click on the link and you are in the scenario.
-To see what it looks like, there is an example in [bbt own tests](docs/features_results.md).
+To see what it looks like, there is an example in [bbt own tests](docs/tests/features_results.md).

 ## Objective of the project and limitations